 The date of the festival is actually the same as the Star Festival on the lunar calendar, so decorations and lanterns displayed in the town make the atmosphere lively and gorgeous.

-On the festival day, inhabitants in Hira-cho (currently around area from Hira 1-chome to 3 cho-me) divide into 3 teams, named “Daimyo-jin, Kawara-ya”, “Naka”, and “Tanohira”.
-Each team usually holds 3 Mikoshi floats (though currently there are only 2) per team and have a parade with a Taiko and flute (Mikoshi Bayashi) rhythm.
-They roll the Mikoshi float up the prescient or square and each young team will then compete and end up fighting by “throwing away” the Mikoshi.
-As such, that locals name this festival “Hira no Nage Mikoshi (throwing away Mikoshi in Hira district)”.
+On the festival day, the inhabitants in Hira-chō (currently around area from Hira 1-chōme cho-me to 3-chōme) divide into 3 teams, named “Kawara-ya,” “Naka,” and “Tanohira.”
+Each team usually holds 3 Mikoshi (portable shrine) floats (though currently there are only 2) per team and has a parade with a Taiko and flute (Mikoshi Bayashi) rhythm.
+They roll the Mikoshi float up to the precinct or square and each young team will then compete and end up fighting by “throwing” the Mikoshi.
+As such, that locals name this festival “Hira no Nage Mikoshi (throwing Mikoshi in Hira district)”.

-Visitors will be amazed to see the Mikoshi being rolled around to a dynamic drum beat, as well as men in Happi (traditional Japanese robes) at the festival.
+Visitors will be amazed to see the Mikoshi being rolled around to a dynamic drum beat, as well as men in Happi (traditional Japanese festival coats) at the festival.
 It makes for a fun and unique event in the middle of summer in Tomonoura.